danoneata/giggle/README.md

 - [x] Implement and evaluate some baselines
 - [ ] Implement and evaluate an item-based prediction method
 - [ ] Implement and evaluate a matrix factorization method
+- [ ] Implement more entry points: find similar jokes to a given joke
 - [ ] Extra: Predict ratings from items' features
 - [ ] Check code to be PEP8-compliant
 - [ ] Add type annotations